What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 How are finalists selected?

-The librarians and staff on the selection committee will include individuals with a variety of disciplinary knowledge.
 Students should take into account that their proposals will also be reviewed by those who are not familiar with their field.
-A concerted effort will be taken to select students from a variety of backgrounds/disciplines from among the applicants in order to showcase the breath of expertise, excellence, and experiences of the UTSC student population.
+A concerted effort will be taken to select students from a variety of backgrounds/disciplines from among the applicants in order to showcase the breath of expertise, excellence, and experiences of the University of Toronto Scarborough student population.

 How will information about the Forum be communicated?

-Finalists will be contacted via email.
-A message will also go out on library social media channels to notify that the finalists have been selected.
-An open invitation and various reminders to the UTSC community showcasing to come view the finalists’ work at the URCF will go out via library and campus communication channels approximately 1 week before the event.
+An open invitation and various reminders to the University of Toronto Scarborough community showcasing to come view the finalists’ work at the URCF will go out via library and campus communication channels approximately 1 week before the event.

 What are the important deadlines?

-- Drop-in information sessions:
+• Drop-in information sessions:

 Any other questions?